USS Xanthus: End-of-war activity

 As part of Task Group (TG) 40.2, Xanthus proceeded to Japan and arrived at Ominato on 9 September 1945—the same date that Japanese forces there surrendered to Vice Admiral Frank Jack Fletcher.
 The ship remained at Ominato through 21 November, serving as flagship for the commander of TG 56.2, the repair and logistics group.
 Subsequently reporting for duty with Service Squadron 104, the ship operated out of Okinawa through late January 1946.

 China operations

-On 10 February 1946, Xanthus sailed for Tsingtao, China, and helped to stabilize troubled conditions there in the wake of the Japanese withdrawal.
+On 10 February 1946, Xanthus sailed for Qingdao, China, and helped to stabilize troubled conditions there in the wake of the Japanese withdrawal.
 As Communist and Nationalist Chinese jockeyed for position in the volatile situation in their country, Xanthus supported American naval activities in that port until sailing for home on 8 April 1946.

 Return to Stateside

-Subsequently arriving at Norfolk, Virginia, in the spring of that year, the repair ship was laid up at the Maritime Commission facility in the James River, Virginia, in an "on hand" status, through 1961.
+Subsequently, arriving at Norfolk, Virginia, in the spring of that year, the repair ship was laid up at the Maritime Commission facility in the James River, Virginia, in an "on hand" status, through 1961.